jokamoto97/multi_intact_paper/metabolite_data_analysis/README.md

 We use ```openmp_wrapper``` to run some of the analysis steps in parallel.
 We recommend using this tool to speed up computation.

-We estimate tissue-specific model priors using and EM algorithm.
+We estimate tissue-specific model priors using an EM algorithm.
 This step is computationally intensive and may take hours to run.
 If you wish to replicate this step, we have included a script to run on a high-performance cluster (commented out in the Makefile).
 If not, we have included the prior estimates in the data/ directory.

 ## Required R packages